meg-simula/cbcbeat/doc/index.rst

 Examples and demos:
 -------------------

-A collection of examples on how to use cbcbeat is available under demo/ in the root directory of the cbcbeat source.
+A collection of examples on how to use cbcbeat is available in the demo/ directory of the cbcbeat source.
+We also recommend looking at the test suite for examples of how to use the cbcbeat solvers.

 API documentation:
 ------------------